Wills, Trusts & Probate

 Can a conservatorship be modified or terminated?

 Yes, conservatorships can be modified or terminated if circumstances change.
-For example, if the conservatee regains capacity or if the conservator is no longer suitable, a petition can be filed to adjust the terms or end the conservatorship.
-The court must approve any changes to ensure the conservatee’s best interests.
+For example, if the conservatee regains capacity or if the conservator is no longer suitable, interested parties can file petitions asking the court to adjust authority or end the conservatorship.
+The court will review evidence and make decisions based on the conservatee’s best interests.
+Modification may involve narrowing the conservator’s powers, transferring authority, or ending the conservatorship entirely.
+The process requires demonstrating changed circumstances and following judicial procedures, so proper documentation and timely legal steps are important to achieve the desired outcome.

 Who can be appointed as a conservator?